commercetools/commercetools-sync-java/docs/adr/0003-syncing-attribute-type-changes.md

 ## Decision

-We decided use the approach 3, because other approaches have a data consistency risk.
+We decided use the approach 3, because unpredictability of other approaches and might nor work reliably, because [removeAttributeDefinition](https://docs.commercetools.com/api/projects/productTypes#remove-attributedefinition) action from product types is [eventually consistent](https://docs.commercetools.com/api/general-concepts#eventual-consistency) which deletes all corresponding attributes on all products with this product type.

 ### Best practice to change type